fvalverd/AutoApi/README.md

 ### Retrieve
 To get the previous inserted item in the agenda, is required to know the *id* of the item.
-The previous response show the *id* is *591a79400000000000000000* so the item can be retrieve making the following HTTP request:
+The previous response shows the *id* is *591a79400000000000000000*, so the item can be retrieve making the following HTTP request:

 <pre>
 <b>GET</b> http://localhost:8686/example/agenda/591a79400000000000000000